belcurv/ultimate_angular/notes/notes.md

         });
     }
 ```
-Then we tweak the route slightly.
-Since we want the URL to include the /id of the classified we want to edit, we append the variable `/:id` to the utl peroperty:
+2. Then tweak the route slightly.
+Since we want the URL to include the /id of the classified we want to edit, we append the variable `/:id` to the url property:
 ```
     .state('classifieds.edit', {
         url: '/edit/:id',